-Wood biomass alternative fuel products for heat and electric generation from sawmill byproducts;
+- Wood biomass alternative fuel products for heat and electric generation from sawmill byproducts; - Methods to economically utilize that portion of harvested trees not being used to make conventional forest products to produce wood biomass alternative fuel products or generate heat and electricity;

-- Methods to economically utilize that portion of harvested trees not being used to make conventional forest products to make wood biomass alternative fuel products or heat and electric generation; - Methods to economically utilize biomass generated from silvicultural treatments and wildland fire fuel reduction treatments in the production of biomass alternative fuel products or heat and electric generation; - Methods to economically utilize feedstocks from municipal solid waste (e.g. urban wood waste, waste vegetable oil); - Large and small scale technologies that generate heat and electricity (combined heat and power as well as cogeneration) and the production of synthetic fuels from biomass; - Both conventional and emerging technologies (e.g. cellulosic ethanol/other liquid fuel; pyrolysis; gasification) for biomass utilization; and - Opportunities for industry, communities and individuals to use biomass alternative fuel products to substitute for fossil fuels for heat or transportation.
-This should be done either using 100% biomass or through co-firing with other fuels.
+- Methods to economically utilize biomass generated from silvicultural treatments and wildland fire fuel reduction treatments in the production of biomass alternative fuel products or heat and electric generation; - Methods to economically utilize feedstocks from MSW (e.g., urban wood waste, waste vegetable oil); - Large- and small-scale technologies that generate heat and electricity (combined heat and power [CHP] as well as cogeneration) and the production of synthetic fuels from biomass; - Both conventional and emerging technologies (e.g., cellulosic ethanol/other liquid fuel, pyrolysis, gasification) for biomass utilization; and - Opportunities for industry, communities, and individuals to use biomass alternative fuel products to substitute for fossil fuels for heat or transportation.
+This should be done either using 100% biomass or co-firing with other fuels.

 A strong timber industry in Alaska will serve to both stabilize and reduce the overall cost of delivered biomass in the state.
-If increased demand for biomass as a result of GHG policies can serve to strengthen the market for timber, then it is possible there could be cost benefits in the future.
+If increased demand for biomass as a result of GHG policies can strengthen the market for timber, then there could be cost benefits in the future.